CollHome/collhome-resources/Start a CollHome/Fundraising/README.md

 **Sponsorships**

 Another way to subsidize costs is to reach out to local and regional businesses that would be willing to support your organization, or pay for individual products.
+The best way to contact them is to find the email address of an individual that works for the company and to send them a sponsorship letter.
+[Here is an example letter that can be used to begin a dialogue with those companies.](https://github.com/CollHome/collhome-resources/blob/master/Start%20a%20CollHome/Fundraising/Sponsorship%20Letter%20Template)

 **Fundraising Initiatives**